josmarcristello/GeoKMLAnalyzer/readme.md

 ### Data Processing and Analysis
   - Reads and processes KML files containing latitude and longitude data
   - Supports optional KML files with pins for labeling specific points on the route
-  - Calculates distances between consecutive latitude and longitude pairs using the Vincenty formula
+  - Calculates distances between consecutive latitude and longitude pairs using the [Vincenty formula](https://en.wikipedia.org/wiki/Vincenty%27s_formulae)
-  - Fetches elevation data from the Google Maps Elevation API, interpolating within the data to target a resolution distance of 1 meter, with a maximum interpolation of 512 times
+  - Fetches elevation data from the Google [Maps Elevation API](https://developers.google.com/maps/documentation/elevation/overview)
-  - Fetches elevation data from the Google Maps Elevation API
+  - Interpolates (up to 512 times) within the data to target a resolution distance of 1 meter
   - Generates descriptive statistics for distance, elevation, latitude, and longitude
   - Exports processed data to CSV files